kontena/kontena/docs/using-kontena/loadbalancer.md

     - internet_lb
 ```

-Always remember to link your service to loadbalancer, the linking activates the loadbalancing functionality.
+Always remember to link your service to Kontena Load Balancer, since the linking activates the load balancing functionality.

-An example of internal TCP load balancer:
+Here is an example of an internal TCP load balancer:

 ```
 galera_lb: